ethan2917/obsidianVault/Notes/spring23/PHIL/Direct Action.md

-- The purpose of direct action is to get the oppressors to engage in good faith in [[negotiation]]s that they would not engage in previously.
+- The purpose of direct action is to get the oppressors to engage in good faith [[negotiation]]s that they would not engage in previously.